playfultones/dsp_toolbox/README.md

 ## Core Design Principles

-This are the fundamental design principles taken into consideration for this library.
+These are the fundamental design principles taken into consideration for this library.

 ### Memory & Performance